-- acting in ways intended to shame, humiliate, belittle or degrade young people, or otherwise perpetrating any form of emotional abuse; - discriminating against, showing differential treatment, or favouring particular young people to the exclusion of others; - using inappropriate, offensive and abusive language, and suggesting or offering advice of this nature;

-• forcing young people to participate in or witness events and activities against their will and without their own or the parents' consent.
+- acting in ways intended to shame, humiliate, belittle or degrade young people, or otherwise perpetrating any form of emotional abuse; - discriminating against, showing differential treatment, or favouring particular young people to the exclusion of others; - using inappropriate, offensive and abusive language, and suggesting or offering advice of this nature: - forcing young people to participate in or witness events and activities against their will and without their own or the parents' consent

-During the youth events and throughout the project, there may be various situations which may directly or indirectly affect their participants in an unbeneficial way.
+During youth events and throughout the project, there may be various situations which may directly or indirectly affect their participants in an unbeneficial way.
 One of the most important challenges is to provide young people with a level of activity appropriate to their age, thus avoiding drastic descriptions and photos.
 It means that scenes relating to and depicting brutal aspects of the war, such as executions and tortures, will not be shown directly in the exhibition and supporting educational materials.
 Instead, young people should explore their knowledge in a safe environment, respecting their emotional boundaries.
 The educators will also make sure to introduce and uphold an appropriate balance in the conducted activities in such a way that the participants have the opportunity to draw lessons and conclusions valid in the modern world.
 The exact way of conducting activities for young people depends mainly on the partner institutions and their assumptions, which should be consistent with the guidelines mentioned in this document.

-It should also be emphasised that the project consortium will provide internal training and communications to staff and volunteers working who will conduct the youth activities (in case they don't have any related papers or qualifications) to reduce the risks mentioned above.
+It should also be emphasised that the project consortium will provide internal training and communications to staff and volunteers to reduce the risks mentioned above.
 There is also a clear commitment for those who will be working directly with young people to ensure the safety of children, which includes their behaviour towards children they come into contact with, both outside of the work environment as well as inside.
-In addition, safe recruitment procedures assure that every educator, before his/her recruitment and participation submits and can demonstrate a certificate of a clean criminal record - it is separately coordinated by each project partner.
+In addition, safe recruitment procedures assures that every educator, before his/her recruitment and participation submits and can demonstrate a certificate of a clean criminal record.